intel/llvm/sycl/doc/design/DeviceGlobal.md

-    - Regardless of whether the USM buffer has already been created for the variable, the runtime initializes the `usmptr` member in the *device instance* of the variable by using a new [PI interface][7] which copies data from the host to a global variable in a `pi_program`.
+    - Regardless of whether the USM buffer has already been created for the variable, the runtime initializes the `usmptr` member in the *device instance* of the variable by using a new [UR interface][7] which copies data from the host to a global variable in a `ur_program_handle_t`.
 It is a simple  matter to use this interface to overwrite the `usmptr` member with the address of the USM buffer.

-[7]: <#new-pi-interface-to-copy-to-or-from-a-module-scope-variable>
+[7]: <#new-ur-interface-to-copy-to-or-from-a-module-scope-variable>

 Note that the runtime does not need to initialize the `val` member variable of device global variables that are decorated with `device_image_scope` because